deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo
+1) All members should read the rules

+(Rules of this dojo are passed by ancient tradition from [deadlyviper dojo rules](https://github.com/deadlyvipers)

+... to be continued